ryansreenivasam/tictactoe/README.md

 input, and makes API requests when the player makes a new move or the game resets.
 The Vue app runs on a node.js server.

 npm will be used to install dependencies.

 ### Install dependencies
 ```
-$ cd spa
+# From web-challenge/spa
 $ npm install
 ```

 ### Start development server
 ```
+# From web-challenge/spa
 $ npm run serve
 ```